aferust/opencvd/README.md

 ## Contributions
 * Found a bug or missing feature? open an issue or it is better you fix/wrap it and make a pull request.
 * If you think that some implementation would be rewritten in a more d-idiomatic way, please implement it and make a pull request.
-* I was super lazy to add @nogc attributes to the wrapper functions.
-I am planning doing it if I find some free time.
-If you know what you are exactly doing well, please go for it and make pull requests.
+* There are some functions that makes GC allocations.
+I am planning to make it entirely GC-free.
+Pull requests are welcome for this also.

 ## Important note
 Please always use git repo (~master) which is up to date.
 The library on the dub repo only exists for increasing the visibility